swapna0211950/swapna-devops/README.md

 3-tier environment setup on GCP.

+this setup involves.

+1. Wordpress site installed on GKE
+2. Network and LB
+3. SQL DB

 Terraform code does the below.

 1. Creates VPC network, subnet for App and DB each.